zoggins/Cromemco-Dazzler-RevD/README.md

 # Cromemco-Dazzler-RevD

 PCB layouts for the Cromemco Dazzler RevD boards in KiCAD format.
-No Gerbers yet.
+Now including Gerbers.

 This repository contains two PCB layouts for a replica of the Cromemco Dazzler S100 video card.